 Note: For FY2019, Adm. is the Administration's request, H.R. is committee-reported H.R.
-5961 and Sen. is committee-reported S. 2976.
-Includes CFTC in Related Agencies in all years (except Sen. in 2019).
+5961 and Sen. is Senate-passed H.R.
+6147.
+Includes CFTC in Related Agencies in all years.
 Budget authority is millions of dollars adjusted to FY2019 using the gross domestic product price deflator.